triflicacid/c-vm/docs/Assembler.md

 -->
 mov 123, r0
 ```
-- `%macro [NAME] <params, ...>` - defines a macro, which is an expandable block of instructions, with the following name.
+- `%macro [NAME] <m_params, ...>` - defines a macro, which is an expandable block of instructions, with the following name.
 You may provide a list of arguments.
 All source lines after `%macro` are considered part of the macro's body and **cannot** be more directives -- only `%end` is permitted, which will terminate the macro body.
-After definition, when `NAME` is encountered in the `mnemonic` position, supplied arguments are passed to the parameters `<params, ...>`.
+After definition, when `NAME` is encountered in the `m_mnemonic` position, supplied arguments are passed to the parameters `<m_params, ...>`.
 Any instances of a parameter is replaced by its respective argument in the macro's body.
 The original line is removed and the modified macro's body is "pasted" in.
 ```
 %macro print_int reg
     mov reg, r1